jayunit100/k8sprototypes/windows/calico.md

   calico_backend: "vxlan"

   # Configure the MTU to use for workload interfaces and tunnels.
-  # By default, MTU is auto-detected, and explicitly setting this field should not be required.
+  # By default, MTU is auto-detected, and explicitly setting this field should not be require
   # You can override auto-detection by providing a non-zero value.
   veth_mtu: "0"